 SOMI is dedicated to providing quality sports experiences for all athletes.
-The Athlete Input Council (AIC) provides athlete leaders the opportunity to share their ideas and concerns to create a quality program.
+The Athlete Leadership Council (ALC) provides athlete leaders the opportunity to share their ideas and concerns to create a quality program.
+The council will consist of 13 members.
+1 athlete representing each region and 4 at large members.
 Field Service staff will work directly with area programs to identify the AIC and to meet and share regularly.
 Athletes can be nominated for the AIC through their Area Director.